MetaMask/mm-docs-v2/snaps/tutorials/gas-estimation.md

 description: Create a snap that estimates gas fees.
 ---

-# Create a gas estimates snap
+# Create a gas estimation snap

 This tutorial walks you through creating a snap that estimates gas fees.
 The snap is based on the